rtreacy87/MLOps-Notes/Lab1/03-vscode-wsl-integration.md

 2. Under "WSL Targets", find your Ubuntu distribution
 3. Click on the folder icon next to it to open a folder in WSL

-## Creating a Script to Set Up a New Project
+## Creating a Script to Set Up a New Project with Conda

-Create a bash script in your WSL environment to set up a new ML project with VS Code:
+Create a bash script in your WSL environment to set up a new ML project with VS Code and Conda:

 ```bash
 #!/bin/bash